 So judging by the dream thus far, the meaning of number twenty-three is related symbolically to murder and ghosts, is something difficult for the dreamer to find, and when found is difficult to squeeze into.
 Without it the dreamer feels exposed, symbolized by the dark man watching her as she tries to fall asleep under a blanket.
 You could say that a person can’t squeeze back into a time of life — at least, not comfortably — because circumstances change.
 People change.
 And number five is the number that describes change.

 One last note on number five: it can symbolize the five points of a pentagram.
 A pentagram represents the four elements plus spirit.
 Therefore it is a powerful symbol of interaction between matter and spirit.
 Satanists flip the pentagram upside-down so that spirit is symbolically beneath matter, which is their view on things.
 If you dream of an upside-down pentagram it might symbolize that your spirit needs to be valued more; conversely, dreaming of a five-pointed star right-side up is often a very positive sign, showing that the dreamer has the right perspective to receive life’s blessings.

 From here on I only have brief notes on numbers.
 If numbers appear frequently in your dreams, I encourage you to read what Carl Jung and Edgar Cayce have to say about numerology.
-It is advanced learning, so my advice is master the basics first.
+Jung teamed with Wolfgang Pauli to explore numbers and you can find book sources.
+It’s advanced learning, so my advice is master the basics first.

 6. Number six can be thought of as 2×3.
 Two sets of three is a powerful alignment, as seen in the Star of David.
 However, it can show the strength or the weakness of three.